N129BZ/csGPS/README.md

 Will run either of 2 ways:

-  1. Call "dotnet run csGPS" and use thed csGPSconfig.json file with portname and baudrate values:
+  1. Call "dotnet run csGPS" and use the csGPSconfig.json file with portname and baudrate values:
   ```
        {
           "csGPSconfig" {